mneri/csv/README.md

 * Small hot methods and separate slow paths for errors and unusual calls.

 The published benchmarks compare `mneri/csv` with several Java CSV libraries.
 Results depend on the dataset, JDK, CPU, operating system, JVM options, and system load.
-See [PERFORMANCE.md](PERFORMANCE.md) for the results, hardware details, and commands for running the benchmarks.
+See [PERFORMANCE.md](PERFORMANCE.md) for the full results, hardware details, and commands for running the benchmarks.

+Below, the comparison of `mneri/csv` performances against other Java frameworks using the popular `worldcitiespop.txt` benchmark.

 | Dataset              | Rank | Benchmark                | Score (ms/op) |    Error |
 |----------------------|-----:|--------------------------|--------------:|---------:|